Passive Vs Active Pickups: A Comprehensive Comparison Guide

 Price Range and Availability

-When it comes to purchasing pickups for your guitar, two key factors to consider are the price range and availability.
+When it comes to purchasing pickups for your guitar, two key are the price range and availability.
 In this section, we will explore the price ranges of passive and active pickups, as well as their availability in different guitar models.

 Passive Pickup Price Range